HES-Capstone-dBio/dbio-protocol/README.md

 5. To start *only* the Postgres Docker container, run `docker compose -f ./docker-compose-dev.yml up`.
 6. You can now compile the project with `cargo check`, or run with `cargo run`.

-*Important:*
+**Important:**
-When actually developing code in this repository and `sqlx` queries or database schemas are changed, you must run `cargo sqlx prepare`.
-This command regenerates the `sqlx-data.json` file, which should be checked in and committed -- this file is used when compiling offline and building the project's Docker iamge.
+When developing actual code in this repository and any `sqlx` queries or database schemas are changed, you must run `cargo sqlx prepare`.
+This command regenerates the `sqlx-data.json` file, which should then be checked in and committed, as it is used when compiling offline and building the project's Docker image.
+The build will fail without completing this step.

 ## Setup for Testing and Experimentation